Overview

 From Candidate Endorsements to Legislative Champions

-A cornerstone of LGKAN’s political strategy is its rigorous endorsement process.
+A cornerstone of LGKAN’s legislative and electoral strategy is its rigorous endorsement process.
 Far from a rubber stamp, the process is an organizing tool in its own right:

 The impact of this approach was clear: In 2022, LGKAN endorsed 131 candidates across parties.
 117 were elected.
 In 2024, they endorsed 156—and 118 won.

-These elected officials arrived in Montpelier not only committed but prepared.
+These elected officials arrived in Montpelier committed and prepared.
 As Richards put it: “They came into the State House saying, ‘We’re not leaving until we pass a child care bill.’”

 Act 76: A Historic Investment in Vermont’s Future